felx/nimbus-jose-jwt-wiki/Home.md

 ## Documentation

-The library comes with complete JavaDocs and many examples.
+The library comes with a detailed datasheet of the supported algorithms, complete JavaDocs and many examples.

 * [Nimbus JOSE+JWT library documentation](http://connect2id.com/products/nimbus-jose-jwt)